cmb84scd/cleo_tech_test/README.md

 ```
 ```
 As a vendor
-I would like the vending machine to come pre-loaded with products and coins
+I would like to initialize the vending machine with products and coins
 ```
 ```